cypress-io/testing-workshop-cypress/slides/00-start.md

 +++

+- make sure you have started TodoMVC in another terminal with `npm start`
-Click on "spec.js" in Cypress GUI
+- click on "spec.js" in Cypress GUI

++++

 ## Questions